You might know about two types of diabetes. What about this rare kind?

 Could one in ten people with type 2 diabetes actually have the lesser-known type?

 LADA, or latent autoimmune diabetes in adults, is considered rare.
 It’s also called type 1.5 diabetes.
-But recent research published in the American Diabetes Association’s research journal Diabetes points to about 10% of Type 2 diabetes diagnoses actually being LADA.
+But about 10% of type 2 diabetes diagnoses are actually LADA.